Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Synthetic Access Time Trace Generation

 \subsubsection{Cloud Access Time Measurement}

 We define the cloud access times as the network Round Trip Time (RTT) between the mobile device and the cloud backend.
-The network RTTs are measured for each context mentioned in the Table~\ref{tab:domain}.
+The network RTTs are measured for each context mentioned in~\tabref{tab:domain}.
 The RTTs are measured using our prototyped \textit{ContextPing} Android application. \textit{ContextPing} uses the ported standard native UNIX ping utility tool based on ICMP.
-It enables configuration of the cloud application backend to which the access time should be measured, the frequency with which ICMP packets are sent, and the total time duration of the measurement.
-Each of our RTT time series measurement datasets lasts for a time duration of 15000 seconds (4 hours and 10 minutes) and consists of 30000 ICMP packets generated with a time interval of 500 ms. All our cloud access time datasets were collected using a Samsung A70 mobile phone that ran \textit{ContextPing} on the Android 9.0 Operating System.
-An overview of our trace collection is shown in Table~\ref{tab:domain}

-The boxplots for the WiFi and the LTE cloud access time datasets are shown in Figure~\ref{fig:datasets}a and Figure~\ref{fig:datasets}b, respectively.
-In the remainder of the paper, we refer to each of these 30000 RTT measurement samples as a single dataset.
+It enables the configuration of the cloud application backend to which the access time should be measured, the frequency with which ICMP packets are sent, and the total time duration of the measurement.
+Each of our RTT time series measurement dataset lasts for a time duration of 15\,000~s (4~h and 10~min) and consists of 30\,000 ICMP packets generated with a time interval of 500~ms. All our cloud access time datasets were collected using a Samsung A70 mobile phone that ran \textit{ContextPing} on the Android 9.0 Operating System.
+An overview of our trace collection is shown in \tabref{tab:domain}.
+The boxplots for the WiFi and the LTE cloud access time datasets are shown in \figureref{fig:datasets}a and~b, respectively.
+In the remainder of the paper, we refer to each of these 30\,000 RTT measurement samples as a single dataset.